misterorion/misterorion.com/content/posts/edtech-meetup.md

 ## Highlights and notes

-After Michelle introducted the panelists, we watched a video produced by BBC Worldhacks, "Schools of the Future," to provide context for the discussion to follow.
+After Michelle introduced the panelists, we watched a video produced by BBC Worldhacks, "Schools of the Future," to provide context for the discussion to follow.

 `youtube: VqK7V58sDAs`